Managing Patients with T1D Update

 The following faculty reported the following relevant financial relationship(s) during the content development process for this activity:

-Michael C. Riddell, PhD, has served as an advisory board member and/or speaker for Ascensia Diabetes Care, Eli Lilly and Company, Insulet Corporation, Medtronic; received grant support from Insulet Corporation; and received research support from Novo Nordisk and Sanofi.
+Michael C. Riddell, PhD, Advisory board, Ascensia Diabetes Care, Eli Lilly and Company, Insulet Corporation, Medtronic; Speaker, Ascensia Diabetes Care, Eli Lilly and Company, Insulet Corporation, Medtronic; Grant support, Insulet Corporation; Research support, Novo Nordisk and Sanofi

-The following faculty reported no relevant financial relationship: Alan C. Dalkin, MD, Jean Pujals-Kury, MD; Linda M. Siminerio, RN, PhD, CDE; and Jill A. Weissberg-Benchell, PhD, CDE.
+The following faculty reported no relevant financial relationship: Linda M. Siminerio, RN, PhD, CDE (Chair); Alan C. Dalkin, MD, Jean Pujals-Kury, MD; and Jill A. Weissberg-Benchell, PhD, CDE.

 Endocrine Society staff associated with the development of content for this activity reported no relevant financial relationships.